DANS-KNAW/easy-split-multi-deposit/README.md

                                  'instructions.csv' in RFC4180 format.
   deposit-dir (required)         A directory in which the deposit directories must
                                  be created.
-The deposit directory layout is described in the easy-deposit documenation
+The deposit directory layout is described in the Easy-Sword2 documentation
 ```